cerebral/cerebral/packages/docs/content/tutorial/01_introduction.en.md

 ## Introduction

+Requirements for this tutorial is that you have [Node](https://nodejs.org/en/) version 5 or higher installed.
+You would definitely benefit from a fresh cup of coffee or a beer as well, ready to learn something new :)

 This tutorial will take you through the core concepts of Cerebral.
 To get started you will need to clone the cerebral Github repository.
 To do so you need [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed, or the [Github desktop](https://desktop.github.com/) client.

 Now clone the repo to a folder on your computer, either by command line: